Ed Gagnier (gymnast)

-Edward R. "Ed" Gagnier (born February 1, 1936) is a Canadian former gymnast and gymnastics coach.
+Edward R. Gagnier (born February 1, 1936) is a Canadian former gymnast and gymnastics coach.
 He was a gymnast at the University of Michigan from 1956 to 1958.
 He was selected as an All-American in 1956 and also became the first gymnast to represent Canada at the Olympic games.
 He was the head coach of the gymnastics program at Iowa State University from 1961 to 1983 and led his teams to NCAA championships in 1971, 1973 and 1974.
 He was inducted into the U.S. Gymnastics Hall of Fame in 1982.

 Early years

 Gagnier grew up in Windsor, Ontario, Canada.
 He joined his high school gymnastics team at age 14.

 University of Michigan

 As a member of the Michigan Wolverines gymnastics teams, he won five Big Ten Conference championships—the 1957 all-around championship, the 1956 and 1957 vault championships, and the 1956 and 1957 parallel bars championships.
 In 1956, he was also selected as an All-American in the parallel bars and all-around.

 Gagnier became Canada's first Olympic gymnast, representing his home country at the 1956 Summer Olympics in Melbourne, Australia.
 Gagnier graduated from the University of Michigan in 1958 with a bachelor of arts degree in physical education.
 In 1992, he was inducted into the University of Michigan Athletic Hall of Honor.